ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.meross/README.md

 Best is to set the adapter to Debug log mode (Instances -> Expert mode -> Column Log level).
 Then please get the logfile from disk (subdirectory "log" in ioBroker installation directory and not from Admin because Admin cuts the lines).
 If you do not like providing it in GitHub issue you can also send it to me via email (iobroker@fischer-ka.de).
 Please add a reference to the relevant GitHub issue AND also describe what I see in the log at which time.

 ## Changelog
+### __WORK IN PROGRESS__
+* (Apollon77) Optimize Meross Communication to first try to communicate with the device locally before sending data to MQTT - enabled by default, you can disable it in settings!
+* (Apollon77) Optimize Meross Communication by using only one MQTT connection instead of one per device when cloud is used
+* (Apollon77) Add new state "disabled" to ignore connection error of a device; reconnections are still tried, but no error are logged if not successful
+* (Apollon77) Add support for Online status reports from MTS100 hub devices
+* (Apollon77) Automatically logout from meross cloud on adapter end; next start will do a new Login
+* (Apollon77) Automatically delete old devices if no longer existing (when js-controller >=2.2)
+* (Apollon77) Optimize MTS200 handling

 ### 1.8.0 (2022-01-05)
 * (Apollon77) Add support for MTS200 Wifi Thermostat